|Footpath signs||+ +|

-The starting point is the Church of San Francesco, behind Piazza del Polpo (near the old castle on the sea).
+The starting point is the Church of San Francesco, on Via S. Francesco d'Assisi (close to the old castle).

 Take the wide staircase to the left of the church, rising through the houses to emerge in Via Don Minzoni, turn left and follow the road for about 500 meters until you see, on the right, a shortcut (a stone staircase) that lead in the church of San Bartolomeo.

 Reach the church and finally abandoned the driveway and continue along the old mule track.